babylonlabs-io/btc-staking-ts/README.md

 ### Canary version

-A canary version is a pre-release version.
+A canary version is a pre-release version from `dev` branch.
 Make sure all changes are added and committed before running the command below:

 ```console
 npm run version:canary